• Skip to primary navigation

 Powder Room Transformation Steps

 Our powder room was getting a little shabby lately.
-In 2006, we had remodeled the powder room with a new toilet, cabinet, and sink/vanity.
-Over time this powder room was used a lot by family and friends.
+In 2006, we remodeled the powder room with a new toilet, cabinet, and sink/vanity.
+Over time, this powder room was used a lot by family and friends.
 Now, it has gotten a little rough around the edges.
 So, we decided to replace the vanity top and paint the cabinet, mirror, and sink.
 Here’s the before picture.

 Before DIY Powder Room Transformation